 9. Motivate others with a little (friendly) rivalry

 It’s a great feeling when the local community bandies together for a better, greener neighborhood.
 However, that’s not to say that a little friendly rivalry can’t help get more people involved – even those in the next town, city, or state.
 So why not take your eco-efforts beyond your region – and challenge the next locality for a head-to-head to be crowned the greenest!
 Get local politicians and figureheads involved, contact the press, and create a real buzz around the showdown.

 10. Arrange a local litter pick

-With a frightening 250 million tonnes of trash generated annually (Statistic Brain), every year Americans spend $11.5 billion in taxes to clean litter (Litter It Costs You).
-Unfortunately local services can struggle to keep neighborhoods as clean as they should be – and you likely know of at least one or two hotspots for litter in your community.
-These spaces can often be the most beautiful of places – parks, woodlands, and open landscapes can all suffer from litter collection.
-Tackle this issue by getting together with your local community for a group litter pick – if a large enough team is formed, split off into two or even three groups to cover more ground, working your way inwards to a local meet point for a get-together afterwards.
+With a frightening 250 million tonnes of trash generated annually (Statistic Brain), Americans spend $11.5 billion in taxes to clean litter (Litter It Costs You).
+Unfortunately, local services can struggle to keep neighborhoods as clean as they should be – and you likely know of at least one or two hotspots for litter in your community.
+These spaces can often be the most beautiful places – parks, woodlands, and open landscapes can all suffer from litter collection.
+Tackle this issue by getting together with your local community for a group litter pick – if a large enough team is formed, split off into two or even three groups to cover more ground, working your way inwards to a local meet point for a get-together afterward.

 Let us know how you and your neighbors get on using the tips above to make your area a greener, healthier, and more positive place to live in.
 Have your own ideas?
 Then share them with our readers using the comment section below.